Phonon: Interpretation of phonons using second quantization techniques

 Directly substituting these definitions for $Q_k$ and $\Pi_k$ into the wavevector space Hamiltonian, as it is defined above, and simplifying then results in the Hamiltonian taking the form:

 This is known as the second quantization technique, also known as the occupation number formulation, where nk = bk†bk is the occupation number.
 This can be seen to be a sum of N independent oscillator Hamiltonians, each with a unique wave vector, and compatible with the methods used for the quantum harmonic oscillator (note that nk is hermitian).
 When a Hamiltonian can be written as a sum of commuting sub-Hamiltonians, the energy eigenstates will be given by the products of eigenstates of each of the separate sub-Hamiltonians.
 The corresponding energy spectrum is then given by the sum of the individual eigenvalues of the sub-Hamiltonians.

 As with the quantum harmonic oscillator, one can show that bk† and bk respectively create and destroy a single field excitation, a phonon, with an energy of ħωk.

 Three important properties of phonons may be deduced from this technique.
 First, phonons are bosons, since any number of identical excitations can be created by repeated application of the creation operator bk†.
 Second, each phonon is a "collective mode" caused by the motion of every atom in the lattice.
-This may be seen from the fact that the creation and annihilation operators, defined here in momentum space, contains sums over the position and momentum operators of every atom when written in position space (See position and momentum space).
+This may be seen from the fact that the creation and annihilation operators, defined here in momentum space, contain sums over the position and momentum operators of every atom when written in position space.
+(See position and momentum space.)
 Finally, using the position–position correlation function, it can be shown that phonons act as waves of lattice displacement.

 This technique is readily generalized to three dimensions, where the Hamiltonian takes the form:

-Which can be interpreted as the sum of 3N independent oscillator Hamiltonians, one for each wave vector and polarization.
+This can be interpreted as the sum of 3N independent oscillator Hamiltonians, one for each wave vector and polarization.